 Outhwaite's brick Art Deco buildings, grouped around grassy courtyards, originally contained 557 units.
 Expansion occurred only a few years after Outhwaite's 1937 opening as demand for public housing in Cleveland continued.
-The need for new housing was particularly great within the African-American community, whose growing numbers were leading to overpopulation in the Central neighborhood, the city's black enclave.
-Initially, African-Americans seeking public housing could only live at the Outhwaite Homes - in the Central neighborhood - as officials sought to keep each housing project racially homogeneous.
+The need for new housing was particularly great within the African American community, whose growing numbers were leading to overpopulation in the Cedar-Central neighborhood, the city's Black enclave.
+Initially, African Americans seeking public housing could only live at the Outhwaite Homes – in Cedar-Central – as officials sought to keep each housing project racially homogeneous.